awsfab/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 ![Stack Complete](./images/01-stack-complete.png)

-!!! info "Do not forget to check your email!"

 You will get an email from SNS asking you to confirm the Subscription. **Confirm the subscription** so you can receive email alerts from AWS services during the workshop.
 The email may take 2-3 minutes to arrive, check your spam/junk folder if it doesn’t arrive within that timeframe.

+!!! info "Do not forget to check your email!"

+!!! note "Bonus (optional): SMS notifications"
+		You could setup SMS notifications for the findings:

+		1. Open the <a href="https://us-west-2.console.aws.amazon.com/sns/v3/home?region=us-west-2" target="_blank">SNS console</a> (us-west-2)
+		2. Go to Subscriptions and click Create Subscription
+		3. Click on Topic ARN field and select the threat-detection-wksp Topic
+		4. Select SMS as Protocol
+		5. Enter your phone number using international format (+61xxx xxx xxx)

 ## Setup Amazon CloudWatch event rules and automatic response